verghost/vlc-lua-docs/m/player/index.md

 ```

 ### Return value
-Table containing the VLC-specific metadata of the current item
+Table containing the VLC-specific metadata of the item

 ----
 ## `item:set_meta()`